inpho/philpapers-data/README.md

 3/26/2014 - Fixed AttributeError issue with fileExplorer by adding json import to if __name__ == "__main__" section 3/26/2014 - Also adjusted code to handle json docs without 'id' field - Needs to be fixed!

+4/2/2014 - fileExplorer updated - Improved Command Line Control, see "fileExplorer.py -h" for more information